inverse-inc/packetfence-dhcp-forwarder/README.md

 ----
 * The nssm service installation might fail if the configured interface is not in a connected state
 * The nssm binary can be launched from the command line from the program files directory
-* nssm configured service name is Packetfence-Forwarder
+* nssm configured service name is PacketFence-Forwarder

 The following commands should help:

-* nssm status Packetfence-Forwarder (should show a running state)
+* nssm status PacketFence-Forwarder (should show a running state)
-* nssm edit Packetfence-Forwarder
+* nssm edit PacketFence-Forwarder

 The service is executed with default System account.
 Edit accordingly.